Effective Workload Management: Why hiring isn’t the answer to your resource shortages

 When was the last time you ever heard someone say they have too many resources?

 It has likely NEVER happened, right?
-And it’s almost Law that it won’t ever happen.
-And by Law I mean, Parkinson’s Law.
-Parkinson’s Law is a concept stating that work tends to expand to fit the available time (or contract, if the time is limited).
+But it’s almost Law that it won’t ever happen and by Law I mean, Parkinson’s Law.
+Parkinson’s Law is a concept stating that work tends to expand or contract to fit the available time.

-So even if you had the budget to hire more staff, if you could get your hands on them, you could still have a disengaged and inefficient workforce.
+So even if you had the budget to hire more staff (if you could find them) you could still have a disengaged and inefficient workforce.
 Or in some cases, they’re so disengaged they are searching for new opportunities!

 The struggle is real